 Online Stress Control Classes

-If you are unable to make these regular times then you can access similar information produced by NHS Fife Psychology Service – Step on Stress.
+Many of you will be familiar with Stress Control which runs throughout the year for staff and residents.
+Whilst we are currently unable to access this you can view similar information on managing anxiety and stress via Step on Stress which has been produced by NHS Fife Psychology Service.
 It is recommended that to get the maximum benefit from this course to watch all four sessions in running order (1-4).

 We recognise that on occasion staff may need to access support outwith their own health board.
 If you think this would be helpful or applies to you please discuss this in the first instance with Robert Clark, Employee Director by email at email@example.com or phone on 0773 679 9350, or Elaine Bell Head of Human Resources at firstname.lastname@example.org

 Sign Up to NHS Forth Valley on the Trickle platform.
 Trickle is a mobile/web app that gives staff a voice: to highlight things that work well, suggest changes and see the feedback as ideas are shared and discussed.
 It takes no more than 60 seconds to get up and running, and you are guided through the process of logging in to either the web or mobile apps using this link.

 The Team ID you need to sign in to the mobile app for the first time is: nhs-forth-valley.

 NOTE: The PIN code process to sign in is only needed the first time you use the web or mobile apps.

 Once you’re logged in, get involved!
 This is your chance to share ideas, start conversations and vote on what is most important to all staff in NHS Forth Valley.
 We can then use this to make things better for patients, colleagues, and ourselves.